benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/plexon-demo/README.md

-# Plexon .plx Demo
+# Plexon Demo

-Here's a demo / example of Pyramid with a Plexon .plx file.
+Here's a demo / example of Pyramid with a Plexon `.plx` file.

 ## overview

 This example will read from a Plexon `.plx` file on your machine.
-Since .plx files can be large, you'll have to bring your own!
+Since `.plx` files can be large, you'll have to bring your own!
 Note the path of the file you want to use, for example,

 ```